|25 Oct - 07 Nov|

 Embark on a short climb to Mount Gurupoka from where you can see fantastic views of the whole Asaro valley and Daulo Mountains.
 Visit an ancestral cave and enjoy a Ghost Dance performance by the local villagers.

-This morning spend time in a local Chimbu village.
+This morning visit the bustling local market with its colourful produce proudly displayed by local sellers.
+Continue to a local Chimbu village.
 This village is extremely picturesque and one of the best villages we will visit with well maintained gardens and a fabulous view.
 Learn about the making of traditional weapons, musical instruments, and bilum (string bags) and try your hand at a spot of face painting and archery.

 There will also be a demonstration of a traditional courting ceremony.
 The experience aims to give you a first hand experience of traditional village life showcasing traditions, techniques and methods which haven't changed for many years.